Mentoring or coaching? Why are they important? Which will be the most beneficial to your business? What techniques are commonly used?

 The relationship between a mentor and mentee is long-term, whereas with a coach it’s usually a set, short period of time.
 Coaching is generally quite structured and will have specifically arranged meetings – mentoring takes place whenever it’s necessary.

 Typically, coaching is set in the present with a focus to achieve immediate goals that are often related to personal development.
 It’s much more task-oriented and performance-driven.
-Mentoring works to the future.
+Mentoring works towards the future.

 Mentoring and coaching techniques